fferdaus/MLPowerPerf/README.md

-# Evaluating Energy Efficiency of {AI} Accelerators Using Two MLPerf Benchmarks
+# Evaluating Energy Efficiency of AI Accelerators Using Two MLPerf Benchmarks